owlchester/kanka-docs/docs/entries/characters.md

 ## Known territory

 This covers how to create a character.
-As you create other types of entities in the campaign, you'll notice that the interface reuses the same concepts and fields throughout most of Kanka.
+As you create other types of entries in the campaign, you'll notice that the interface reuses the same concepts and fields throughout most of Kanka.
 This is by design to quickly get you familiar with Kanka's "logic".
 Kanka's goal is to get out of the way quickly and let you free to worldbuild and plan your players' doom.

 ## Deities?

-We typically recommend having deities as characters in your world, to benefit from the available features of the character entity type, and combine them with a [bookmark](/advanced/bookmarks).
+While some argue that deities are characters (and they would be wrong), you can create a [custom category](/features/campaigns/categories) for them instead.